lpassig/coding-blog-boilerplate/posts/azure-cost-management-function.md

     ...
 }
 ```
 The tricky part is to find the "/views/render" action.
-I did find it  using the developer tools in the new MS Edge Browser, that is based on Chromium.
-I found the API action and the payload needed to create a PNG.
+I did find it using the developer tools (https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide) in the new MS Edge Browser, that is based on Chromium.
+I found the API action and the payload needed to create a PNG of a custom cost dashboard.
 I simply recreated the REST call by using the `Invoke-WebRequest` cmdlet and "voila" it worked! :)

 ## Azure Advisor API